learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 ## Introduction

 In this lab, you'll gain practice combining DataFrames through concatenation.
-You'll also learn to read in tables from a Database and store them in separate tables, as well as how to execute various types of joins to selectively combine the information stored in the tables!
+You'll also practice executing various types of joins to selectively combine the information stored in the tables!

 ## Objectives